Welcome to Charles Sturt University

 News and events, expert media commentary and independent opinion from the Charles Sturt University.

 Academic helps solve Australia’s shortages of nuclear medicine during COVID-19 crisis

 Dr Geoff Currie from Charles Sturt is part of a team advising Australia's Nuclear Science and Technology Organisation on how to overcome transport and supply disruptions spurred by COVID-19 that have resulted in nuclear medicine shortages.

 Study with us and you can create the world you want to live in through flexible learning that suits your life.

 Work with us and you’ll be part of a diverse workforce that is shaping the future of the nation.

 Contribute to the lives of our students and communities and help us build a better tomorrow.

 See how our diverse alumni cohort are giving back to their communities, advancing Australia and making impacts globally.

 See what's happening around our campuses on social media.
-Visit CSU Social to connect with us.
+Visit Charles Sturt University Social to connect with us.